Multi-document Summarization via Deep Learning Techniques: A Survey: Deep Learning Based Multi-document Summarization Methods

-Unlike RNNs that support the processing of long time-serial signals, a naive CNN layer meets difficulties to capture long-distance relations while processing the sequential data.
-This is due to the limitation of the fixed-sized convolutional kernels, each of which only has specific size of receptive fields.
-Nevertheless, CNN models are able to increase their receptive fields through forming hierarchical structures, so that the sequential data can be calculated in a parallel manner.
-Because of this highly parallelizable characteristic, the training of CNN-based summarization models is more efficient than training on RNN-based models.
-However, in terms of multi-document summarization, summarizing lengthy input articles is still a challenging task for CNN models because they are not skilled in modeling the non-local relationships.
+Unlike RNNs that support the processing of long time-serial signals, a naive CNN layer struggles to capture long-distance relations while processing sequential data due to the limitation of the fixed-sized convolutional kernels, each of which has a specific receptive field size.
+Nevertheless, CNN based models can increase their receptive fields through formation of hierarchical structures to calculate sequential data in a parallel manner.
+Because of this highly parallelizable characteristic, training of CNN-based summarization models is more efficient than for RNN-based models.
+However, summarizing lengthy input articles is still a challenging task for CNN based models because they are not skilled in modeling non-local relationships.